Steve Cherry: Later career

 Cherry featured eight times at the start of the 1997–98 season before being dropped by manager Brian Talbot.
 Talbot released him from his contract at Nene Park in September 1997 and set him up for a part-time arrangement at Rothwell Corinthians in the United Counties League Division One.
 He swiftly joined Northern Premier League Premier Division side Gainsborough Trinity on wages of £165-a-week, with the promise of a £500 signing-on fee from manager Steve Richards.
 He returned to the Conference with Stalybridge Celtic in January 1998, making ten appearances in a brief stay at Bower Fold.
 He played the opening game of the Third Division 1998–99 season for Mansfield Town on 9 August 1998, a 3–0 defeat at Brentford, as regular custodian Ian Bowling was unavailable and Steve Parkin needed a goalkeeper for the one match.
 He later provided cover for Oldham Athletic, with Oldham manager Andy Ritchie providing a £200 fee to be in the match-day squad against Wycombe Wanderers.

 Cherry spent three months coaching at Notts County under Sam Allardyce in 1999.
-He joined Lincoln City as the club's goalkeeping coach in 2001 and registered as a player after signing on non-contract terms in March 2003 to provide cover for first choice goalkeeper Alan Marriott.
+He joined Lincoln City as the club's goalkeeping coach in 2001 and registered as a player after signing on non-contract terms in March 2003 to provide cover for first-choice goalkeeper Alan Marriott.
 He spent the 2003–04 season playing for Kidsgrove Athletic in the Northern Premier League Division One and helped the club to win their first Staffordshire Senior Cup with victory over Stafford Rangers in the final.
 He joined Kidsgrove as cover for the injured Phil McGing and his son also joined the club at the same time.
 Kidsgrove reported that they were the first club in the country to have father and son goalkeepers in the squad at the same time.
 He later played for Belper Town.
 In 2006 he returned to Notts County as a part-time goalkeeping coach, leaving when Ian McParland replaced Steve Thompson as manager the following year.
 He was appointed as goalkeeping coach at Macclesfield Town in July 2008, but left the job in May 2010 after an illness required that he undergo heart surgery.

 Personal and later life

 He married Julie, a secretary, on 22 December 1979.
-They had two children - Jonathan (1985) and Emma (1987) They divorced in 2012 and he later married Fiona.
-He began working as a fork-lift driver at Imperial Tobacco in Nottingham in 1999.
+They had two children - Jonathan (1985) and Emma (1987).
+They divorced in 2012, and he later married Fiona.
+He began working as a forklift driver at Imperial Tobacco in Nottingham in 1999.
 His son, Jon (born 1985), played semi-professional football for Arnold Town and Kidsgrove Athletic after being released from Notts County as a teenager.
 He published his autobiography, Cherry Picking, in 2019.
 The book was written by Jonathan Nicholas, who in his former career had patrolled around the Meadow Lane pitch as a policeman when Cherry played as a goalkeeper at Notts County.
 The book was launched in Nottingham, with proceeds of the launch going towards a Myelodysplastic syndrome charity.